 We are committed to ensuring that all pupils achieve mastery in the key concepts of mathematics and will overcome barriers to learning through interventions to ensure progress for all.
 We also ensure that ability does not put a ceiling on learning and that pupils are allowed to access challenging concepts to deepen their learning and understanding.
 Those who are more able are challenged and supported through being offered tasks, providing opportunities for greater depth.

 Each class teacher is responsible for the mathematics in their class in consultation and with guidance from the mathematics subject leader.
 Teachers at Heather Garth Primary Academy use a variety of resources such as the White Rose Maths Hub as a base for their weekly maths planning.
 This planning covers all National Curriculum statutory and non-statuary objectives and ensures the full coverage of all objectives across the academic year.
 Teachers at Heather Garth Primary Academy adapt and personalise these weekly plans into daily lesson plans to ensure the learning needs of their class and individuals are met.
 Applying the skills taught and developing deeper thinking for all children is at the core of mathematics at Heather Garth Primary Academy.
-Vocabulary is integral to the learning cycle.
-Star Words are shared each lesson and children are encouraged to use correct vocabulary in both discussion and reflection.
 The use of Daily Practice sessions and Maths Meetings in class provide the children with the opportunity to consolidate and reinforce their learning so that knowledge is not lost over time.

 Objects, pictures, words, numbers and symbols are everywhere.
 The mastery approach adopted by Heather Garth incorporates: concrete, pictorial and abstract.
 All of these help children explore and demonstrate mathematical ideas, enrich their learning experience and deepen understanding.
 Together, these elements help cement knowledge so pupils truly understand what they’ve learnt.